Cyclic sieving phenomena for trees and tree-rooted maps: Ordinary tree rotation

 On the other hand, we have $-\fl{K+\frac {2} {d}}=-1$ if and only if $K=1-\frac {2} {d}$ or $K=1-\frac {1} {d}$.
 However, by our assumption $N\ge K$, this forces $\fl{N+\frac {2} {d}}$ to equal~$+1$.
 Consequently, the inequality~\eqref{eq:e_d3} simplifies to $e_d\ge1-1-0-0=0$, again implying non-negativity of~$e_d$.

 This proves the polynomiality part of the lemma.

 We will now show that the coefficients of the polynomial in~\eqref{eq:N(n,k)3} are non-negative.
 In order to do this, we largely follow an argument that one finds in \cite[Thm.~2]{AndrCB} and \cite[Prop.~10.1(iii)]{ReSWAA}.
-First, as an easy corollary of the classical result that $q$-binomial coefficients are reciprocal\footnote{A polynomial $P(q)$ in $q$ of degree $m$ is called {\it reciprocal\/} if $P(q)=q^mP(1/q)$.} and unimodal\footnote{A polynomial $P(q)= \sum _{i=0} ^{m}p_iq^i$ is called {\it unimodal\/} if there is an integer $r$ with $0\le r\le m$ and $0\le p_0\le\dots\le p_r\ge\dots\ge p_m\ge0$.
+First, as an easy corollary of the classical result that $q$-binomial coefficients are reciprocal\footnote{A polynomial $P(q)$ in $q$ of degree~$m$ is called {\it reciprocal\/} if $P(q)=q^mP(1/q)$.} and unimodal\footnote{A polynomial $P(q)= \sum _{i=0} ^{m}p_iq^i$ is called {\it unimodal\/} if there is an integer $r$ with $0\le r\le m$ and $0\le p_0\le\dots\le p_r\ge\dots\ge p_m\ge0$.
 It is well-known that $q$-binomial coefficients are unimodal; see \cite[Ex.~7.75.d]{StanBI}.} polynomials, and the fact that the product of reciprocal and unimodal polynomials is also reciprocal and unimodal (cf.\ \cite[Thm.~3.9]{AndrAF}), one obtains that the product

 is a reciprocal and unimodal polynomial in~$q$.
-It is of degree~$A$, say, where $A=(k-2)(n-k)+k(n-k+1)$ (where the explicit value of~$A$ is however irrelevant).
-Hence for $i\le \cl{A/2}$, the coefficient of $q^i$ in
+It is of degree~$A$, say, where $A=(k-2)(n-k)+k(n-k+1)$ (the explicit value of~$A$ being however irrelevant).
+Hence, the coefficient of~$q^i$ in

-is non-negative, and therefore the same must be true for the following expression, which is \emm a priori, a formal power series in $q$:
+is non-negative for $0\le i\le\cl{A/2}$.
+Therefore the same must be true for

-However, we know from above that this expression is a polynomial.
-Since it is reciprocal, {and has degree $A$}, we infer that also the other coefficients of the polynomial must be non-negative.
+which is a priori a \emm formal power series, in~$q$.
+However, we know from above that this expression is actually a polynomial.
+Since it is reciprocal and has degree~$A$, we infer that also the other coefficients of the polynomial must be non-negative.

 This completes the proof of the lemma. \end{proof}